Horizon West

 HWRP’s master plan for future improvements:

 Future facilities after Phase 1B are in the master plan, but none of those are on the drawing board yet.
-Funding for future phases must be budgeted before Orange County Parks and Recreation can begin the planning process.
+Funding for future phases must be budgeted before Orange County Parks and Recreation can initiate further plans.